How to Handle Emotional Blackmail in a Relationship

 3. The sufferer

-A sufferer holds their hopelessness over their partners’ heads as a method of getting them to do what they need.
+A sufferer holds their hopelessness over their partners’ heads to get them to do what they need.

-They blame that their problems are a result of their partner’s actions and threaten them that if they don’t do what they need it would only add to the suffering.
+They blame their problems due to their partner’s actions and threaten them that if they don’t do what they need, it will only add to the suffering.

-They depend on a combination of fear, obligation, and guilt to get what they want.
+They depend on fear, obligation, and guilt to get what they want.

 4. The tantalizer

-A tantalizer uses compensations or rewards as a way to get something from you, but each time you pass one obstacle, there’s another waiting and you just can’t keep up.
+A tantalizer uses compensations or rewards to get something from you, but each time you pass one obstacle, there’s another waiting and you just can’t keep up.

-Promising some sort of remuneration, especially something that you need to or desire, however their promises rarely ever materialize
+Promising some sort of remuneration, especially something that you need or desire, however, their promises rarely ever materialize.

 Now that we have defined what is emotional blackmail, we need to shed some light on how to recognize it.